 You’ll enter into a huge living room with a sofa (which converts into an additional bed) and a coffee table.
 A minibar is located on the opposite wall, where you may prepare some coffee and find some snacks.

 To get to the bedroom, you have to walk through the bathroom, which features her and his sinks, a close shower and toilets, and our favorite, a large bathtub overlooking the lagoon.
-We ADORE the bathroom, which opens onto the lagoon for a relaxing bath with a view.
+I ADORE the bathroom, which opens onto the lagoon for a relaxing bath with a view.
 Add some flowers for the ultimate Polynesian experience.

-The bedroom itself is somewhat tiny in comparison to other resorts such as the St Régis, but you will enjoy a super comfy king-size bed, a huge wardrobe, and the nicest views from your bed.
+The bedroom itself is somewhat tiny in comparison to other resorts such as the St Regis Bora Bora, but you will enjoy a super comfy king-size bed, a huge wardrobe, and the nicest views from your bed.